aere69/gitguides/branches.md

 Branches enable us to create separate contexts where we can try new things, or even work on multiple ideas in paralell.

->Changes to one branch do not impact changes to another branch (unles changes are merged!).
+>Changes to one branch do not impact changes to another branch (unless changes are merged!).

 In Git we are always working in one branch.
 The default branch is called **Master** or **Main**.